MelJan/PyDeep/docs/welcome.rst

 - The documentation is updated to restructured text
 - Documentation hosted
 - Next the unit tests will be added
+- Upcoming: Tutorials will be added
-- Upcoming: Auto encoders wil be added
+- Upcoming: Auto encoders will be added
-- Upcoming: MDP integration wil be added
+- Upcoming: MDP integration will be added
-- Upcoming: Deep Boltzmann machines wil be added
+- Upcoming: Deep Boltzmann machines will be added
-- Upcoming: Feed Forward neural networks wil be added
+- Upcoming: Feed Forward neural networks will be added

 Features:
 ''''''''''''''''''''''''''''''''''''''''''''''''''''